To Make Girl Who Is Deaf Feel At Home, Dozens Of Neighbors Learn Sign Language

 As with any new language, learning ASL takes time.
 But McNeil says the classes are working.

-"We know how to say, 'Are you riding your bike?' or 'You have pretty new pink sneakers.
+"We know how to say, 'Are you riding your bike?' or 'You have pretty new pink sneakers.'
 There's a dog across the street that she loves to play with.
-So we all know the sign for 'dog'."
+So we all know the sign for 'dog.'"

 McNeil adds, "Her parents translate for us because her fingers are very small right now and she signs very fast, so we're trying and we're getting better. ...
-Her first sign to all of us is 'friend', which feels very good."
+Her first sign to all of us is 'friend,' which feels very good."

 The classes have been such a hit that there are now two offerings, on two different weeknights, bringing the number of neighbors learning the language to about 40.